npm/npm/doc/files/package.json.md

 `dependencies` object.
 The difference is that build failures do not cause installation to fail.

-It is still your program's responsibility to handle the lack of the dependency.
+It is still your program’s responsibility to handle the lack of the dependency.
 For example, something like this:

     try {